taflaj/taflaj.github.io/_posts/2024-05-15-functional-programming.md

 ### Functions must accept at least one argument

 In this case, we can't have a random number generator.
-We can have arguments specifying the type of number, its length, or range, but they aren't always required.
+We can have arguments specifying the type of number, its length, or range, but depending on the implementation they aren't always required.

-Another example is file input and output.
-When opening a file, it makes sense to include file name, mode, type, etc. When closing it, though, all we need is a command to close; no other arguments should be required.

 ### Stateless